project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/151-shaun-paul-on-building-a-regenerative-business-movement-that-gives-90-of-the-wealth-to-local-indigenous-peoples.md

 ---
-title: 151 Shaun Paul on building a regenerative business movement that gives 90% of the wealth to local indigenous peoples
+title: 151 Shaun Paul On Building A Regenerative Business Movement That Gives 90 Of The Wealth To Local Indigenous Peoples
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2022-02-08)